function-store/TD-Launcher-Plus/README.md

 - **Missing version handling:** If the required version isn't installed, TD Launcher Plus shows a download link and lets you choose an alternative version

 ### Recent Files
 TD Launcher Plus keeps track of recently opened projects.
-When you launch a `.toe` file, it's automatically added to the Recent Files list for quick access later.
+Files are added to the Recent Files list only when actually launched (via button, double-click, countdown, or Enter) — not when simply browsing.
+Browsed files still appear in the UI for the current session.

 **Color Coding:**
 - **Vibrant Green:** **Active Session** — The file you currently have selected or just launched.